Fear of losing contact with their children is often one of the main reasons why people in unhappy marriages choose to stay married.

 In the event of no consensus and you enter into a contested divorce, your lawyer will argue your case for you in court.
 If the grounds for divorce are adultery or domestic abuse, it will be helpful to gather evidence to support your case.

-Once the Family Court judge has heard from both sides, a final decision will be passed about what happens to the children once the divorce is finalised.
+Once the Family Court judge has heard from both sides, a final decision will be made about what happens to the children once the divorce is finalised.

 How To Go Through A Divorce With A Child?